Scottish Love Island star Shannon Singh sees her Instagram followers soar

-Shannon Singh Instagram: Love Island model's followers soar as she enters the villa
+Shannon Singh Instagram: Love Island model's followers soar by 150,000 after appearing on show

-Shannon Singh’s Instagram followers have gone through the roof after her first Love Island appearance.
+Shannon Singh’s Instagram followers have gone through the roof after she appeared on Love Island.

-Fife model Shannon Singh has seen a surge in Instagram followers after entering the Love Island villa.
+Fife model Shannon Singh has seen a surge in Instagram followers after her appearance in the Love Island villa.

 It makes her the most popular islander this series on Instagram, with Kaz Kamwi and Brad McClelland in second and third places respectively.